 The Mindful Schools Curriculum is now being used in schools worldwide.
 This curriculum involves trained personnel coming into the classroom to introduce mindfulness practices and strategies to the staff and students.
 Mindfulness is a secular (non-religious) practice that can be integrated seamlessly into the classroom.

-Robert Oleskevich is a licensed mental health clinician (Licensed Psychotherapist in Ho Chi Minh City, Vietnam) and is trained in the Mindful Schools Curriculum.
+Robert Oleskevich is a Licensed Psychotherapist (similar to a psychologist) in Ho Chi Minh City, Vietnam and is trained in the Mindful Schools Curriculum.
 For more information about how Robert can help bring Mindfulness to your school or classroom, you can visit this Mindful Schools page to see if this service is right for you.

 To support more ad-free content like this, you can buy me a coffee!